rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 with "cascallback" as the callback procedure.
 <br>
 <br><b>Caution:</b>
-Make sure when subscribing to a topic that the topic is unique, especially compared to *external devices* and *internal objects*.
+Make sure when subscribing to a topic that the topic is unique, especially compared to <i>external devices</i> and <i>internal objects</i>.
 The MQTT client allows multiple, different callback procs to be assigned to the same topic (via different subscriptions) resulting in all of the procs being called when the common topic arrives.
 This could be useful, but normally it will cause unexpected behavior.
 <br>